 Instagram: @newengland_theatregeek

 Kitty is a disabled, queer performing artist and critic living with Brachial Plexus Palsy.
-Mrs. Drexel lives in the People’s Republic of Camber-ville with her brilliant wife and their cat.
+Mrs. Drexel lives in the People’s Republic of Camberville with her brilliant wife and their void cat, Twyla Tharp.

-Kitty is a proud member of StageSource (RIP) and the New England Theatre Conference.
-She currently serves on the board of the Lilac Players a feminist and LGBGQ+ theatre troupe in Boston.
-She is a voting Board Member and Executive Committee member of the American Theatre Critics Association.
-Mrs. Drexel mentors the next generation of arts critics with the The Front Porch Arts Collective’s Young Critics Program.
+Mrs. Drexel is a voting Board Member and Executive Committee member of the American Theatre Critics Association and a voting member of the Boston Theater Critics’ Association nominating committee.
+She is a member of the Society of Professional Journalists.
+Mrs. Drexel mentors the next generation of critics with The Front Porch Arts Collective’s Young Critics Program.

 Mrs. Drexel has articles published with HowlRound, The New England Theatre Journal, and Everything Sondheim.
+She completed Arts Connect International‘s Cultural Equity Learning Community (CELC) training in February 2024.
 She is pursuing a master’s in journalism at Harvard Extension School.

 (she/her/hers)